sethp/ucontext-coroutine/README.md

 Unpacking that a bit:

 * M:N (scheduling): Running M concurrent user tasks across N parallel executors (i.e. OS threads).
 * Statically-scheduled: Each task and its mapping to the underlying executor is defined at build time.
 * Stackful coroutine: a stackful coroutine supports pausing & resuming a user task from arbitrary call depths.
 This is in contrast to a _stackless_ coroutine, which is much simpler to reason about and implement because it can only suspend/resume from the top level, but can't express e.g. recursion.
 Compare: Go's goroutines (stackful) vs. Javascript's `setTimeout` (stackless).
 * Cooperative multi-tasking: our tasks must explicitly yield to each other, there's no out-of-band process that will pre-empt a running piece of work.
 In other words, every context switch is _explicit_, and every task must have some idea of who to switch _to_.

+## Status

+The current implementation is M:1, but we've hit our goals otherwise.

+Moving to an M:N model would only require spinning up threads and building the locking/parking mechanisms necessary for each of the `scatter`s to wait behind a barrier until kicked off by `scatter_all`, which then in turn waits for them before yielding back to `gather`.

 ## Building & Running the Example